Milwaukee M18 Fuel 2853-20 Review

 What Other Impact Drivers Should You Consider?

 While the M18 Fuel is expensive for an impact driver, its excellent performance makes up for any additional costs.
-For those looking to save a few bucks, the Ryobi P238 is our pick for the best overall value.
 If you don't need as much power and instead favor size and convenience, check out the 12-volt Milwaukee M12 Fuel.